rotki/rotki/docs/api.rst

 .. http:get:: /api/(version)/import

-   Doing a PUT on data import endpoint will facilitate importing data from external sources.
+   Doing a PUT on the data import endpoint will facilitate importing data from external sources.
 The arguments are the source of data import and the filepath to the data for importing.

    **Example Request**: